Automattic/phpcs-neutron-standard/README.md

 Whitespace is useful for separating logical sections of code, but excess whitespace takes up too much of the screen.
 One empty line is usually sufficient to separate sections of code.

+## Spacing

+**New code SHOULD NOT use whitespace to align assignments or associative arrays.**

+Assignment alignment looks nice sometimes, but it vastly complicates writing and modifying code.
+If there are twenty adjacent assignments, and one of them gets longer than the others, it requires the developer to go back and adjust the spacing of all the other lines.
+It's also not always consistent since different typeface and displays will have different visual widths of spaces and other characters.

 ## Variable Functions

 **New code SHOULD NOT call Variable Functions.**